-For companies or foreign investors who want to invest in Indonesia, one of the things that should be well understood is the process of opening a bank account and what type of account will be used for business transactions.
+For companies or foreign investors who want to invest in Indonesia, one of the things to understand is the process of opening a bank account and the type of account for business transactions.

-In Indonesia three types of accounts are commonly used, namely checking accounts, savings accounts and deposit account.
+In Indonesia there are three types of accounts: checking accounts, savings accounts and deposit account.
 Numerous banks in Indonesia offer both rupiah and foreign currency savings accounts (commonly US$), checking accounts, deposit accounts as well as credit and debit card accounts.

 There are no specific restrictions on the use of a bank account by its holder, with the exception of its use for money laundering, terrorism funding.

-The regulation of Central Bank of Indonesia requires that all banking transaction (such as capital injection, administration of loans, payment of capital equipment, raw material, etc) of a newly established Foreign Investment Company be transacted through a special foreign investment bank account in Indonesia.
-The required documents as follows:
+The regulation of Central Bank of Indonesia requires that all banking transactions (such as capital injection, administration of loans, payment of capital equipment, raw material) of a newly established foreign investment company be transacted through a special foreign investment bank account in Indonesia.

 Timeline: Approximately 5 (five) days.